Bryan Thompson, Production Manager

 Bryan has worked in a manufacturing capacity with Almac Clinical Services for the last 11 years.
 He is responsible for the development and management of 200+ staff across a three-shift clinical packaging operation.
 Bryan has the additional responsibility of overseeing the generation of a complex production schedule, review of Project specific generated batch documentation, and quotation generation.

-At Almac, Bryan has gained extensive knowledge of the processes, equipment, and materials utilised in clinical trials packaging, and is a subject matter expert on cold room packaging.Contact us
+At Almac, Bryan has gained extensive knowledge of the processes, equipment, and materials utilized in clinical trials packaging, and is a subject matter expert on cold room packaging.Contact us

 Ask the expert